pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 Container Files
 ```

-They should not be confused with persistent block or filesystem storage.
+Their primary role is application configuration or sensitive data delivery.

 ---

 # Volume Types

-The course lists multiple volume backends and sources, including:
+The course lists multiple volume backends and sources, including concepts such as:

 ```text
 emptyDir